 Mavenir delivers flexible technologies for the Radio Access Network, designed with today's LTE and 5G network needs in mind

 Therefore, a flexible Radio Access Network (RAN) is a key cornerstone for this evolution.
 It needs to be adaptive, flexible and responsive to the evolving infrastructure needs.
-The RAN architecture has to incorporate the cloud and virtualization techniques to flex and adapt based on the usage and coverage.
-While the 5G(NR) is still being finalized, we believe it is important to create a RAN architecture that can address the needs of 4G today while being ready for 5G.
+The RAN architecture has to incorporate the cloud and virtualization techniques to flex and adapt based on the usage, coverage, demand and traffic dynamics.
+While the 5G(NR) is still being finalized, we believe it is important to create a RAN architecture that can address the needs of 4G networks today while being ready for 5G evolution.
 Mavenir’s innovative SmartC-RAN solution (SmartRRUTM and SmartC-BBUTM) is designed to address this challenge.
-It is designed with today’s LTE network needs in mind (e.g. 3GPP Rel13 LAA & 5CCA) along with the vision for easy upgrade to 5G(NR) – providing investment protection and deployment flexibility.
+It is designed with today’s LTE network needs in mind (e.g. 3GPP Rel13 LAA, 5CCA and CBRS) along with the vision for easy upgrade to 5G(NR) – providing investment protection and deployment flexibility.